 And while I advocate certain products and techniques, I promise not to get too preachy.
 We’ll build a community based on mutual assistance, a sense of humor and rock-solid advice from people who know what they’re talking about.

 If you haven’t already, sign up for Sharpologist’s email list and grab my 50 page ebook on how to get a better shave in 30 days.
 It’s packed full of useful information and a great starting point to what you’ll find here on Sharpologist.

 Notice the menu below the site name?
-Selecting “TOPICS” will bring up all the options for that category (Shaving, Grooming, “Diversions”), plus sub-categories if there are any.
+Selecting “BLOG” will bring up all the options for that category (Shaving, Grooming, “Diversions”), plus sub-categories if there are any.

 The Sharpologist Philosophy